AryanVBW/WIFIjam/README.md

   Visitor count<br>
   <img src="https://profile-counter.glitch.me/Aryanvbw/count.svg" />

+## Thank You 🙏

+This project was inspired by the incredible YouTube tutorial ”[WIFI Jamming in Python](https://youtu.be/XUncozRGbcs?si=me-KstWB0snLEfs4)” and [Python Network Hacking with Kali Linux and Scapy](https://youtu.be/O1jpck31Ask?si=4h8BinIB1dnRQrQs),  which provided valuable insights into building an Exif data tool.

+A heartfelt thanks to David Bombal for his fantastic [exif.py script on GitHub](https://github.com/davidbombal/red-python-scripts), which served as a guiding resource during development.

+To the open-source community, developers, and testers: your support makes this project thrive.

+Let’s continue exploring the stories hidden within our media files!
 ## Disclaimer
 <b>Aryan Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
 Wifi Jam is built for both Educational and Internal use ONLY.</b>